www.sysneuro.org mirrors a University of Melbourne domain

 Graduate study

-Come and study the human brain in health and disease with the best and brightest minds from Australia and around the world!
+Join us!
+Study human brain function and structure with the best and brightest minds from Australia and around the world!
 We welcome applications for graduate study from both domestic and international graduates.
 We are an interdisciplinary group and encourage students from diverse academic backgrounds.
 Our current students and researchers include neuroscientists, physicists, engineers and psychiatrists.

 Why choose Melbourne?

 The University of Melbourne is the #1 ranked university in Australia.
 You will work alongside and be supervised by supportive researchers who are world leaders in their field.
 Researchers in the Systems Group are among most highly cited and impactful researchers in the world.
-We are committed to training graduate students and have established new training initiatives such as the Australian School on Connectomics.
+We are committed to training graduate students.

 We are located within a state-of-the-art facility at the Alan Gilbert Building.
 Facilities include a 7 Tesla MRI scanner, petascale computing resources and the brain imaging laboratory.
-We are part of the Melbourne Neuropsychiatry Centre and Department of Biomedical Engineering, both of which have rich and diverse student groups that offer peer support and social activities.
+We are part of the Departments of Psychiatry, Biomedical Engineering, and Anatomy and Physiology.

 Melbourne is multicultural city of more than 5 million people and considered Australia's most liveable city.
 No matter where you are from, you will feel at home in Melbourne.
 Numerous accommodation options are available within walking distance of the university campus and city centre.